NCEA Level 1 Hospitality Food Studies

-This course utilises Cookery Level 2 Unit Standards and one Level 1 Technology Achievement Standard.
-It will offer you the opportunity to experience and participate in a wide range of activities in a variety of contexts with a strong focus on strengthening food preparation skills, with students usually cooking 3 times per week in the commercial kitchen.
+This course utilises Cookery Level 2 Unit Standards.
+It will offer you the opportunity to experience and participate in a wide range of activities in a variety of contexts with a strong focus on strengthening food preparation and life skills, with students usually cooking 3 times per week in the commercial kitchen.

 Work throughout the year will be internally assessed through tests and practical tasks.
 There is no external assessment for this course.

 The course will be semesterised and co-exist with 11PCE (Practical Computing).
 This will mean that you will complete the cookery assessments in one semester and then swap to complete practical computing in the next semester (or vice versa).
 You will gain the benefits of both of these subjects throughout the year.

 NOTE: For 2024 - This will be running as a Full Year Course

 Additional credits for Food Safety will be offered (4 credits).